 IRS Foreign Rental Income: Property Classifications

 Like any other US citizen or resident who owns US rental property, with or without a foreign spouse, you will need to understand the ins and outs of IRS foreign rental income generated by renting out your foreign-located rental property.
 If you own a foreign vacation/second home that you rent out, you will need to report income from this vacation/rental home if your rental income meets the minimum days threshold requirements as shown in the chart below:

 Foreign Property Ownership Structure

 How you report your foreign rental income will be determined by the structure used to hold the ownership of the foreign property real estate.
 A popular choice is a Limited Liability Company (LLC).
 If the foreign rental property is owned directly or through a Single Member Limited Liability Company (which is considered a disregarded entity for US income tax purposes), you will report your rental income and expenses on Schedule E attached to your US tax return.
 If the ownership is through a US LLC with more than one member (except for LLCs created by spouses in US community property states) or through a foreign corporation, foreign partnership, or foreign trust, then you will have additional filings and reporting requirements (which may include Forms 1120, 1065, 5471, 8865 or 1041).

-Report your foreign property rental income and expenses just like you would with a US rental -with a few exceptions.
-How to report foreign rental income?
+Report your foreign property rental income and expenses just like you would with a US rental—with a few exceptions.
+How do you report foreign rental income?
 Foreign rental expenses need to be reported in USD and can include such expenses as claiming foreign mortgage interest, local foreign property taxes, repair expenses, management fee expenses, and travel expenses incurred to inspect your foreign property (if personal days are involved, you will only be able to deduct expenses related directly to the management of your foreign property).
 One of the main differences is that the depreciable building portion of your cost basis in this foreign rental property must be depreciated over a 30-year recovery period.
 (Land cost is not depreciable.)